ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Experiments and Evaluations

-\textbf{Parameters settings:} We deploy 20 clients and 4 edge servers in an 8 km × 8 km area (Fig. 2(b)), and 4 clients are randomly selected to inject mislabeled samples, simulating unreliable data.
-We adopt BERT-base-uncased as the LLM architecture (12 Transformer blocks, a hidden dimension of 768, and 12 attention heads, totaling approximately 110 million parameters \cite{MT-FBERT,FedBERT}).
-Data heterogeneity combines: \textit{Quantity Skew}: each client $n$ allocates a local subset $\mathcal{D}_n$, with the size $|\mathcal{D}_n|$ proportional to a performance factor $\chi_n = \frac{n+1}{\Omega_k}$, where $\Omega_k$ denotes the overall samples related to edge $k$; \textit{Label Distribution Skew}: class imbalance drawn from Dirichlet distribution $\text{Dir}(\hat{\alpha})$ with $\hat{\alpha}=$\{0.1, 0.2\} \cite{FedDCC}.
+\textbf{Parameter settings:} Our experimental framework consists of 20 clients and 4 edge servers, deployed within an 8 km $\times$ 8 km area as illustrated in Fig. 2(b).
+To simulate unreliable client data, we randomly selected 4 clients and injected small batches of mislabeled samples into their local datasets.
+We adopt BERT-base-uncased as the LLM architecture, which consists of 12 Transformer blocks, a hidden dimension of 768, and 12 attention heads, totaling approximately 110 million parameters \cite{MT-FBERT,FedBERT}.
+To rigorously evaluate the performance of ELSA, we implement a hybrid heterogeneity scheme that simultaneously accounts for quantity skew and label distribution skew: \textit{Quantity Skew}: each client $n$ allocates a local subset $\mathcal{D}_n$, with the size $|\mathcal{D}_n|$ proportional to a performance factor $\chi_n = \frac{n+1}{\Omega_k}$, where $\Omega_k$ denotes the overall samples related to edge $k$; \textit{Label Distribution Skew}: we impose class imbalance within each local dataset using the Dirichlet distribution $\text{Dir}(\hat{\alpha})$.
+We set $\hat{\alpha}=$\{0.1, 0.2\} to simulate varying statistical heterogeneity \cite{FedDCC}.